zen-out/somethingforyou/README.md

 leftCard, rightCard
 partOne, partTwo, partThree

+- [ ] How do we make the jquery load thing less staticky?
+- [ ] make all the images slide in
+- [ ]
-- [ ] when you click on btnOne, left card will slide down
+- [x ] when you click on btnOne, left card will slide down
-- [ ] Initial Setting: display, none
+- [ x] Initial Setting: display, none
-- [ ] On click
+- [ x] On click
-- [ ] - [ ] on click
+- [ x] - [ ] on click
   left card will slide down
   is initial

 - [ x] alarmImg: fade in from left
 - [ x] jumperImg: fade in from right